-During the official add period for each class, a student may add courses by following the procedure as outlined in the class schedule.
-Visit the website www.cuyamaca.edu.
+During the official program adjustment period, a student may add courses by following the procedure as outlined in the class schedule.
+Please see the class schedule for specific dates for last day to add all classes.

-Students may only enroll in 18 units per semester or 8 units in summer session.
+Students may not enroll in more than 18 units a semester (or 8 units in summer intersession) without the approval of a counselor.